adrijaa291/adrijaa291/README.md

 ## 🛠️ Tools and Technologies

-- C++
+- C++, Python, R
-- Git & GitHub
+- Git & GitHub, CI/CD, K8s
-- Visual Studio Code
+- Tensorflow, scikit-learn, Pytorch

 Feel free to reach out if you have questions, want to collaborate, or just chat about coding.
 I'm always open to learning and growing as a developer.